 Mobile has the power to transform lives.
 But while access is spreading quickly, it is not spreading equally.
-There remains a significant gender gap in mobile phone ownership and use.
-It is critical that we work together to address this issue to advance women’s digital and financial inclusion for women and unlock significant commercial and socio-economic opportunities.
+There remains a significant gender gap in mobile phone ownership and mobile internet use.
+It is critical that we work together to address this issue to advance women’s digital and financial inclusion and unlock significant commercial and socio-economic opportunities.
 When women thrive, societies, businesses and economies thrive.

 We have an opportunity to contribute to the achievement of gender equality and empowerment of all women and girls through mobile.
 This supports the UN Sustainable Development Goals (SDGs), particularly SDG #5 (Gender Equality).

 Mobile can make women more connected, safer and able to access services such as health and financial services.
-A GSMA study showed that in each of the 15 low- and middle-income countries surveyed:
+A GSMA study showed that in each of the 10 low- and middle-income countries surveyed in 2021:

-• 58% – 90% of female mobile owners agreed that having a mobile phone helps them in their day-to-day work, studies or household chores
+- 74% – 92% of female mobile owners agreed that having a mobile phone helps them in their day-to-day activities

 But there is a significant gender gap in mobile phone ownership and use, particularly for more transformational services like mobile internet and mobile money.
-Women in low- and middle-income countries are, on average, 7% less likely to own a mobile phone than men, 15% less likely to use mobile internet and 33% less likely to use mobile money.
-The gender gap is wider in certain parts of the world – e.g. women in South Asia and Sub-Saharan Africa are 36% and 37%, respectively, less likely than men to use mobile internet.
+Women in low- and middle-income countries are, on average, 7% less likely to own a mobile phone than men, 19% less likely to use mobile internet and 28% less likely to use mobile money.
+The gender gap is wider in certain parts of the world – eg. women in South Asia and Sub-Saharan Africa are 41% and 36%, respectively, less likely than men to use mobile internet.

 Closing the gender gap also represents a significant market opportunity for the mobile industry and can spur economic growth.
-We estimated that closing the gender gap in low- and middle-income countries between 2019 and 2023 represented a $140bn revenue opportunity for the mobile industry over those five years.
+We estimate that closing the gender gap in low- and middle-income countries between 2023 and 2030 represents a $230bn revenue opportunity for the mobile industry.

 To close the mobile gender gap we need to address issues of gender equality and social norms.
 Research conducted by the GSMA has identified five key barriers that should be addressed to increase mobile ownership and mobile internet use among women.